Meth Lab Cleanup Consultation

 In the past, the majority of illegal meth labs were reported by law enforcement following busts.
 In recent years, meth labs have been increasingly reported during real estate transactions either by a potential home buyer, seller or real estate agent.

-In 2009, Senate Bill 09-060 was enacted to expand the definition of illegal drug laboratory.
+In 2009, Senate Bill 09-060 (PDF) was enacted to expand the definition of illegal drug laboratory.
 As a result many more properties are being reported.

 The Colorado Regulations pertaining to the clean up of methamphetamine labs (CCR 1014-3) have been revised with an effective date of December 14, 2014.
 Individuals and companies involved in meth lab assessment, sampling, and decontamination are now required to attend and complete approved training and certification requirements.